bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_1.md

 > 2. What type of jobs would use linear programming?
 > 3. What type of example problem would linear programming be beneficial to use?

 1. In this courses we will look at various applications of linear algebra.
-Some of them are related to mathematical modelling.
+Some of them will be related to mathematical modelling.

 2. Logistics, operations research, data analysis, financial analysis, production planning, supply chain management etc.